Nagaoka ferromagnetism in doped Hubbard models in optical lattices

 The rarity of Nagaoka ferromagnetism in conventional solid-state materials is well documented.
 For instance, in many candidate Mott-insulator oxides and chalcogenide systems, $U/t$ is insufficient to generate ferromagnetism.
-Likewise, strong positional disorder present in doped semiconductors often localizes mobile carriers and inhibits ferromagnetism \cite{nielsen2010search,bhatt1982scaling}.
+Likewise, strong positional disorder present in doped semiconductors often localizes mobile carriers and inhibits ferromagnetism~\cite{nielsen2010search,bhatt1982scaling}.
 Optical lattice platforms, on the other hand, offer clean and tunable alternatives to circumvent these issues.
-In such systems, the lattice depth can be varied to control the tunnelings $t, \tilde{t}$ while the ratio $U/t$ can be independently tuned via a Feshbach resonance \cite{chin2010feshbach}.
-Moreover, one can use the naturally arising \cite{amadon1996metallic} density-dependent tunnelings \cite{dutta2015non} for the straightforward implementation of our extended model~\eqref{eq:model}, thereby paving a new route to obtaining the Nagaoka state.
+In such systems, the lattice depth can be varied to control the tunnelings $t, \tilde{t}$ while the ratio $U/t$ can be tuned via a Feshbach resonance~\cite{chin2010feshbach}.
+In the SM \cite{supplement}, we also discuss two possible methods to realize extended Hubbard models akin to Eq.~\eqref{eq:model}, which could pave a new route to obtaining the Nagaoka state.

-Even without any such modifications, our results for the case of $\tilde{t}$\,$=$\,$t$ directly apply to the recent experiments of Ref.~\onlinecite{xu2022doping}, which probe a square-lattice Hubbard model with a next-nearest-neighbor hopping of strength $t'$.
-In the limit $t$\,$\approx$\,$t'$ (when the square lattice is reconstructed to a triangular one), \citet{xu2022doping} observe signatures of ferromagnetic correlations for $U/t \approx 9$ with $\delta \approx 0.5$.
+Even without any such correlated hoppings, our results for the case of $\tilde{t}$\,$=$\,$t$ directly apply to the recent experiments of Ref.~\onlinecite{xu2023frustration}, which probe a square-lattice Hubbard model with a next-nearest-neighbor tunneling of strength $t'$.
+In the limit $t$\,$\approx$\,$t'$ (when the square lattice is reconstructed to a triangular one),~\citet{xu2023frustration} observe signatures of ferromagnetic correlations for $U/t \approx 9$ with $\delta \approx 0.5$.
 This is in excellent agreement with our predictions in Fig.~\ref{fig:Hubbard}, thus highlighting the geometric frustration of the kinetic energy as a mechanism for the experimentally observed ferromagnetism.